-The ActionRequest features a few methods for retrieving and setting arguments.
+The request features a few methods for retrieving and setting arguments.
 These arguments are the result of merging any GET, POST and PUT arguments and even the information about uploaded files.
-Note that these arguments have already been processed by the validation and property mapping layerns and thus are suitable for being used in controller actions.
-If you, however, need to access the raw data, you can access these via the getCookieParams(), getQueryParams(), getUploadedFiles() and getParsedBody() methods of the HttpRequest respectively.
+Be aware that these arguments have not been sanitized or further processed and thus are not suitable for being used in controller actions.
+If you, however, need to access the raw data, these API function are the right way to retrieve them.

 Arguments provided by POST or PUT requests are usually encoded in one or the other way.
-Flow detects the encoding through the Content-Type header and decodes the arguments and their values automatically into the parsed body.
+Flow detects the encoding through the Content-Type header and decodes the arguments and their values automatically.

-getParsedBody()
+getContent()

-You can access the request body easily by calling the getParsedBody() method.
-For performance reasons you may also retrieve the content as a stream instead of a parsed structure by calling getBody() before the RequestBodyParsingComponent.
-Please be aware though that, due to how input streams work in PHP, it is not possible to retrieve the content as a stream a second time, so the RequestBodyParsingComponent will not be able to parse the request body then.
+You can access the request body easily by calling the getContent() method.
+For performance reasons you may also retrieve the content as a stream instead of a string.
+Please be aware though that, due to how input streams work in PHP, it is not possible to retrieve the content as a stream a second time.